If this is your first time camping at Burning Man, please read the First-Timer's Guide and the

 Windspirit

-Emergency TP, backpack, a great water bottle, goggles and mask for the big blow, warm clothing for nights dancing till dawn and a costume that is beyond your wildest dreams.
+Emergency TP (must be single-ply), backpack, a great water bottle, goggles and mask for the big blow, warm clothing for nights dancing till dawn and a costume that is beyond your wildest dreams.
 Air mattress, a TENT that zips tight, no open netting you can't close or you'll have 2 inches of dust inside sometimes.
 Huge garbage bags to put EVERYTHING in before the big blow, you'll be so happy to have a dustless pillow right on time.
-Head strap lights, a solar bag shower.
+Head strap lights (headlamp), a solar bag shower.
 Many large ziplocs (if you have an ipod or cellphone, they should be inside multiple ziplocs to avoid dust).

 MEDICAL & HYGIENE: